Explore

 How to build your own video chat app in 6 steps

 We believe that the best approach to bringing a new concept to life is to first create a minimum viable product (MVP).
 An MVP is a barebone version of an app designed to showcase its main video calling functionality at minimum expense.
-It’s perfect for gauging the market, testing the viability of your idea, and raising some funds — a fully functioning product is much more convincing than a bunch of promises and pretty pictures.
+It’s perfect for gauging the market, testing the viability of your idea, and raising some funds — a fully functioning product is more convincing than a bunch of promises and pretty pictures.

 Let’s break down the whole video chat app development process into 6 steps.